unicode-org/message-format-wg/exploration/maintaining-registry.md

 MessageFormat v2 envisions providing a "default registry" that all conformant implementations are required to implement.
+Our goal is to be as universal as possible, making MFv2's message syntax available to developers in many different runtimes in a wholly consistent manner.
-Because we want broad adoption in many different programming environments and because the capabilities and functionality available in this vary widely, the default function registry must be conservative in what it required.
+Because we want broad adoption in many different programming environments and because the capabilities and functionality available in these environments varies widely, the default function registry must be conservative in what it required.

 At the same time, we want to promote message interoperability.
-When a feature can be adopted by many (but not all) platforms, diversity in the function names, operands, options, error behavior, and so forth is undesirable.
+Even though a feature cannot be adopted by all platforms, diversity in the function names, operands, options, error behavior, and so forth remains undesirable.
-This suggests that there exist a registry at a lower level of normativeness.
+This suggests that there exist a registry at a lower level of normativeness with "templates" for functions that implementations can implement when they have the wherewithal to support them.

+An example of this might be "personal name formatting", whose functionality is new in CLDR and ICU.
+Few if any non-ICU implementations are currently prepared to implement a function such as `:person` and implementation and usage experience is limited in ICU.
+Where functionality is made available, we don't want it to vary from platform to platform.

-Finally, we need to establish mechanisms for managing proposals for either of these registries.
+Finally, we need to establish mechanisms for managing proposals for the various types of function registry.

 ## Use-Cases